Interview / Keynote ZP Europe 2019

 Mobile devices are the main access point to the Internet.
-Sure, still there are use cases that are difficult to handle via a usual smart phone.
+Sure, there are still use cases that are difficult to handle via a smartphone.
 But the classification boundaries between smartphones, tablets and notebooks are disappearing.
 Websites, content and business models must necessarily work in the "mobile world" as well.
 Especially as we work on the go, from home or from anywhere in the world....yes and sometimes in the office.

 I was honored to contribute a chapter to this new book about open source innovation (phenomenon, participant’s behavior, business implications), edited by Prof. Dr. Herstatt and Daniel Ehls from the TIM team at the Hamburg Universitz of Technolgy.
 My article provides some insights what motivates participants of online communities to contribute for free.
 The book shows open source innovation from multiple perspectives with all its different facetts including an article by Eric von Hippel professor at the MIT Sloan School of Management (the power of participation motives).
 The book will be available at the 3rd of April 2015.